 Family Support Trust (FST) is a Zimbabwean non-governmental organisation dedicated to ending sexual and gender-based violence through prevention, survivor support, and community empowerment.

-Family Support Trust (FST) is a registered private voluntary organisation in Zimbabwe that provides free medical and psychosocial support services to survivors of sexual and gender-based violence (SGBV).
+Family Support Trust (FST) is a Zimbabwean registered private voluntary organisation (PVO/30/2005) that prevents and responds to sexual and gender-based violence.
+It is dedicated towards the prevention and response to sexual and gender-based violence.
+It offers free medical and psychosocial support services to survivors of sexual abuse and gender-based violence (GBV).
 Established in 1997 by health professionals and social workers at Harare Central Hospital, the organisation pioneered survivor-friendly clinics designed to offer compassionate, confidential, and holistic care to survivors.

 Medical Services

-Free, confidential medical examinations, HIV and STI testing, and emergency contraception for survivors of sexual and gender-based violence.
+Free, confidential medical examination, HIV, STI and pregnancy testing.
+Provision of post-exposure prophylaxis (PEP) and emergency contraception for survivors of sexual and gender-based violence.

 Psychosocial Support